gitmachtl/scripts/cardano/testnet/README.md

 1. First, we need a running node.
 After that make your adjustments in the 00_common.sh script so the variables are pointing to the right files.
 1. Generate the delegator stake/payment combo with ```./03a_genStakingPaymentAddr.sh delegator cli```
 1. Send over some funds to that new address delegator.payment.addr to pay for the registration fees and to stake that also later
-1. Register the delegator stakeaddress on the blockchain ```./03b_regStakingAddrCert.sh delegator.staking delegator.payment```<br>Other example: ```./03b_regStakingAddrCert.sh delegator.staking mywallet``` Here you would use the funds in mywallet to pay for the fees.
+1. Register the delegator stakeaddress on the blockchain ```./03b_regStakingAddrCert.sh delegator.staking delegator.payment```<br>Other example: ```./03b_regStakingAddrCert.sh delegator.staking smallwallet1``` Here you would use the funds in *smallwallet1* to pay for the fees.
-1. (Optional: you can verify that your stakeaddress in now on the blockchain by running<br>```./03c_checkStakingAddrOnChain.sh delegator``` if you don't see it instantly, wait a little and retry the same command)
+1. You can verify that your stakeaddress in now on the blockchain by running<br>```./03c_checkStakingAddrOnChain.sh delegator``` if you don't see it instantly, wait a little and retry the same command
 1. Generate the delegation certificate delegator.deleg.cert with ```./05b_genDelegationCert.sh yourpool delegator```
 1. Register the delegation certificate now on the blockchain with funds from delegator.payment.addr<br>```./06_regDelegationCert.sh delegator delegator.payment```
+1. You can verify that your delegation to the pool is ok by running<br>```./03c_checkStakingAddrOnChain.sh delegator``` if you don't see it instantly, wait a little and retry the same command

 Done.
 </details>